dpejoh/play_integrity/README.md

 ## For Newbies

 - This guide changes often, so it might not always work perfectly for you.
 If you hit a problem, you might need to do a little extra searching online.
 - Google removed the old SafetyNet checks.
-Now, to get Strong Integrity, you need a **valid keybox**
+Now, to get Strong Integrity, you need a **valid keybox**.

 ## Very Important To Know